moheebprojects/Employee-Attrition-Analysis-Power-BI-Report/README.md

 Attrition Rate by Department,
 Attrition Rate by Salary Level,
 Attrition Rate by Satisfaction Level,
-Attrition by Time Spent at Company,
+Attrition by Time Spent at Company.

 Visuals: Stacked bar charts, line charts, and scatter plots to analyze these trends.